 Ansible Variables are a key component of Automation, and they allow for dynamic play content and reusable plays across different sets of an inventory.
 Variable data, such as specific details on how to connect to a particular host in your inventory, can be included, along with an inventory, in a variety of ways.
-While Ansible can discover data about a system during the setup phase, however, not all of the data can be discovered.
-We have the option to define data with the inventory that will expand what Ansible has been to discover.
+While Ansible can discover data about a system during the setup phase, not all data can be discovered.
+We can define data with the inventory that will expand what Ansible has been to discover.

 Ansible variables: The Ansible inventory variables